 College Outstanding Teacher Award

-The College of Humanities and Fine Arts takes pride in the quality of instruction provided to students enrolled in its courses.
-Recognizing the impact a truly extraordinary teacher can have on students in a seminar, lab, or classroom, the College invites nominations of faculty members to receive the College Outstanding Teacher Award.
+The College of Humanities and Fine Arts is proud of the quality of instruction provided to students enrolled in its courses.
+Recognizing the impact a truly extraordinary teacher can have on students, we invite and encourage the nomination of faculty members to receive the College Outstanding Teacher Award.

-Any HFA faculty member may be nominated for this award, although previous award recipients are ineligible, and departments are not limited to a single nominee.
-Nominations may be initiated by a faculty member's department head or chair, by her/his department’s personnel committee, or by a colleague in the College of Humanities and Fine Arts.
-Faculty members may nominate themselves.
+Nominations may be initiated by a faculty member's department head or chair, by her/his departmental or program personnel committee, or by a colleague in the College of Humanities and Fine Arts.
+Faculty members may also nominate themselves.
 Regardless of a nomination’s source, the supporting information and documents required for each nominee are the same.
-They include: a completed HFA colleague nomination form, a completed statement form from the nominee, and up to three completed student support forms.
+They include: a completed HFA colleague nomination form and course evaluation summary spreadsheet, a completed statement form from the nominee, and up to five completed student support forms.
 Links to these documents are at the bottom of this page.
+Questions may be addressed to Lynne Latham (5-0378).

 In considering the selection of a nominee and how one can best be supported, you may wish to take into account the following criteria adapted from the Center for Teaching’s award guidelines: